CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 1. Now, to validate whether the **sourceControlConfiguration** was successfully created and the **compliance** state is Installed, you have to run the command given below.

-   > Note: If the state is pending, retry the same command again after every 1 minute.
+   > **Note**: If the state is pending, retry the same command again after every 1 minute.

    ```
    az k8sconfiguration show --resource-group $ResourceGroup --name cluster-config --cluster-name microk8s-cluster --cluster-type connectedClusters
    ```
      > **Note**: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

-   The output should include the following value as given here: ```"complianceState": "Installed"```
+   The output should include the following value as given here: ``"complianceState": "Installed"``

    ![](.././media/05.png)